 Until this past year, I didn’t actually do goal setting.
 At least not in an intentional way.
 Meaning, I never actually had any intentions of setting or reaching goals…but now I view goals as the GPS for your life…without it, you’re just driving around aimlessly without a destination.

-Think about it…you need to know where you are going or how else will you end up with a life that fulfills you?
+Think about it…you need to know where you are going or how else you will end up with a life that fulfills you.
 And how can you hit a target you can’t see?

 I think it is important that you write down what you want out of life…pen to paper…because there are studies to suggest this makes you more effective.
 Plus, there are many successful people (Grant Cardone, Brian Tracy, Jim Rohn, etc.) that preach how important actually writing down your goals is…so I figured it made sense to do it.